The City of Tampa wants to make sure you're in the know when you're on the go!

-- Phone number you used to receive notifications (if applicable)
+- The phone number you used to receive notifications (if applicable)

-- Reason you would like to delete your account (moving, notifications no longer applicable, too many notifications, etc).
+- The reason you would like to delete your account (moving, notifications no longer applicable, too many notifications, etc).
 We are consistently looking to improve our services and your feedback will assist us.

 For more information on how to prepare for a natural disaster or learn about available emergency resources visit the City of Tampa's Office of Emergency Management.
 To learn how you can help fight crime in your neighborhood, visit the Tampa Police Department Neighborhood Watch page.

 *Please note that phone carrier charges may apply for all alert messages and data.

 **The format in which alerts are sent will be determined at the City of Tampa's discretion.